Bandwidth/bandwidth.github.io/messaging/methods/media/getMedia.md

 #### Basic Authentication

-Bandwidth's messaging API leverages Basic Authentication with your API Token and API Secret.
+Bandwidth's media API leverages Basic Authentication with your API username and password.
 Read more about how Bandwidth secures endpoints in the [Security & Credentials](../../../guides/accountCredentials.md) document.

 ## ⚠️ Caution on fetching Media ⚠️

-You **MUST** use your API token and secret to download the media each and every time you want to access the file.
+You **MUST** use your API username and password to download the media each and every time you want to access the file.
 We **DO NOT** recommend using Bandwidth's url to display/stream media files to your end-users.
-Providing your user-id, token, and secret to users' devices is a security risk, as they _could_ use your credentials to access your account.
+Providing your account id, username, and password to users' devices is a security risk, as they _could_ use your credentials to access your account.

 Instead, we recommend that you create a copy on your local server or a cloud storage service.
 Doing so allows you to specify **YOUR** authentication method (if any) to keep your Bandwidth account and users safe.